DJDanl/cpp-docs.pt-br/docs/standard-library/reference-wrapper-class.md

 ### <a name="parameters"></a>Parâmetros

-`Types` Os tipos de lista de argumento.
+*Tipos de* os tipos de lista de argumento.

-`args` A lista de argumentos.
+*args* a lista de argumentos.

 ### <a name="remarks"></a>Comentários